Literary-Insights/blog/src/content/blog/The Extended Mind - Annie Murphy Paul.txt-1.md

 [CLICK HERE](https://www.amazon.com/gp/search?ie=UTF8&tag=matheuspupp0a-20&linkCode=ur2&linkId=4410b525877ab397377c2b5e60711c1a&camp=1789&creative=9325&index=books&keywords=the-extended-mind-annie-murphy-paul)

- Here is a summary of the key points in the Contents:

 1. The book argues that thinking happens not just inside the brain, but also with the body, surroundings, and relationships.
 The mind is like a bird constructing a nest - it uses available parts in the environment to think.

 2. Stories of scientists, artists, and leaders show how they think through embodiment, place, and interaction with others.
 Barbara McClintock embodied plant chromosomes, and Susie Orbach senses feelings through her own body.
 James Watson used cardboard cutouts, and Robert Caro plots lives on big maps.
 Jonas Salk was inspired by a monastery, and Jackson Pollock painted in the countryside.
 Brad Bird argues with his producer to create films, and Carl Wieman got his students to talk to each other.